Sebastián Hernández

-Sebastián Hernández Mejía (born 2 October 1986) is a Colombian footballer who plays as an attacking midfielder for Once Caldas.
+Sebastián Hernández Mejía (born 2 October 1986) is a Colombian footballer who plays as an attacking midfielder for Atlético Huila.

 Career

 Early career

 Hernández started his professional career in 2004 for Deportes Quindío.
 He also played for Millonarios before joining Ecuadorian Serie A side Emelec in 2007.
-With Emelec Hernández played his first ever Copa Libertadores game; on 14 February 2007, he played 61 minutes of the Emelec's 1–0 defeat against CA Vélez Sársfield.
-He earned also 5 appearances in the tournament.

 Hernández then went on to play in his country for Deportivo Cali, his first club Deportes Quindío and then Once Caldas.

 Deportivo Táchira

 In 2010, Hernández was signed by Venezuelan Primera División club Deportivo Táchira with whom he won the 2010 Torneo Apertura.
 In the first half of 2011, he played six games for Táchira in the Copa Libertadores.

+Atletico Huila

+In the summer of 2011, he joined Atletico Huila.
+He left after the 2012 Apertura.

 Independiente Medellín

 In July 2012, Hernández joined Independiente Medellín.
 He made his debut in a 1–0 home win over Deportivo Pasto on 29 July, playing the full 90 minutes.
-He play regularly in his first season, making 24 appearances, scoring 2 goals.
+He made 24 appearances and scored 2 goals in the 2012 season.
 His first goal came on 22 October, in a 2–1 away loss against Deportes Tolima.